 Sonoma Wool Company began at Pozzi Ranch, a sheep ranch in the coastal region of Northern California, where the average rainfall is over 40 inches per year.

 Coarse-grade wool sheep thrive in this climate.
 Their coarse wool, with a 28 to 34 micron count, easily sheds the heavy rains of this region and keeps the sheep warm.
 The sheep with this type of wool are traditionally British breeds, including Dorset, North Country Cheviot, Romney, Suffolk, and Hampshire.

-This coarse wool is perfect for practical products for you and your home.
+This coarse American wool has the benefit of being perfect for creating practical products for you and your home.

 Bales of raw Pozzi Wool, ready to be shipped for scouring (cleaning).

 Ranchers in Sonoma County load bales of Pozzi Wool on to truck.

 Bales of raw wool in the barn at Pozzi Ranch.

 Pozzi Wool® Standards